alexoreiro/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

-##README FILE

-##Project 0x09.
+# Project 0x09.
 Python  Everything is object.

-Pre-requirements
+## Learning objectives:

+Why Python programming is awesome

+What is an object

+What is the difference between a class and an object or instance

+What is the difference between immutable object and mutable object

+What is a reference

+What is an assignment

+What is an alias

+How to know if two variables are identical

+How to know if two variables are linked to the same object

+How to display the variable identifier (which is the memory address in the CPython implementation)

+What is mutable and immutable

+What are the built-in mutable types

+What are the built-in immutable types

+How does Python pass variables to functions

+## Requirements

 Allowed editors: vi, vim, emacs

 All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3)

 All your files should end with a new line

 The first line of all your files should be exactly #!/usr/bin/python3

 A README.md file, at the root of the folder of the project, is mandatory

 Your code should use the PEP 8 style (version 1.7.*)

 All your files must be executable

 The length of your files will be tested using

-##Versioned
+## Versioned

 Compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3)

-##Authors
+## Authors

 - [Alexis Oreiro](https://github.com/alexoreiro)